JADE-V-V/JADE/docs/source/documentation/benchmarks.rst

 ========
 The following tables summarise the computational and experimental benchmarks that are included in JADE.
-Those benchmarks currently under development are captured in the Github Project [here](https://github.com/orgs/JADE-V-V/projects/9).
+Those benchmarks currently under development are captured in the Github Project `here <https://github.com/orgs/JADE-V-V/projects/9>`_.
 A more detailed description of the implemented benchmarks can be found in the following sections.

 **COMPUTATIONAL BENCHMARKS:**